mrslavacake/IntroductionToMixedRealities/Lab2/Readme.md

 Cumulative Score Display: Score is tracked cumulatively, showing the total and the score gained from the last successful hit (e.g., "Score: 73 (+48)").

 # Video demo is called Homework2 (demo).mp4

+# Scoring!!!

+The scoring has been changed to depend on the dart's proximity to the target center instead of the distance from the target.
+(I have included the script for player distance scoring in Assets/Scripts/TargetScoreOld.cs, but I have not used it in the actual project since I believed it made no sense in the context of Darts)